ashenbrownfox/AngularDemo/README.md

 5. Many more benefits like controlling the behaviour of DOM elements using directives and the flexibility that angular filters provide.

+##Getting started with AngularJS
+To build angular applications you only need one script file and that is angular.js.
+To get started with angular
+1. Add a reference to the angular script
+2. Include ng-app attribute

+##What is ng-app
+In angular, ng-app is called a directive.
+There are many directives in angular.
+You can find the complete list of directives on https://angularjs.org.
+The ng prefix in the directive stands for angular.
+The ng-app directive is a starting point of AngularJS Application.
+Angular framework will first check for ng-app directive in an HTML page after the entire page is loaded.
+If ng-app directive is found, angular bootstraps itself and starts to manage the section of the page that has the ng-app directive.

+So the obvious next question is, where to place the ng-app directive on the page It should be placed at the root of the HTML document, that is at the [html] tag level or at the [body] tag level, so that angular can control the entire page.

+However, there is nothing stopping you from placing it on any other HTML element with in the page.
+When you do this only that element and it's children are managed by angular.

+Example: All the following are valid expressions in angular
+{{ 1 == 1 }} - Evaluates to true
+{{ { name: 'David', age : '30' }.name }} - Returns the name property value
+{{ ['Mark', 'David', 'Sara'][2] }} - Returns the 2nd element from the array